( Fairly correct as of December 2014 )

 From Koh Chang – Siem Reap:

-If you don’t have an E-visa, DON’T complete a visa application form anywhere except at the Cambodian Visa Office which is located after you pass through Thai Immigration.
+If you don’t already have an E-visa, DON’T complete a visa application form anywhere except at the Cambodian Visa Office which is located after you pass through Thai Immigration.

 DON’T change any money to Riel